sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 ### Getting service version

-Use the `sensu-agent` tool to get the current agent version:
+To get the current agent version using the `sensu-agent` tool:

 {{< highlight shell >}}
 sensu-agent version